On my audience research, I came up with two titles and whichever one got the most votes, I've decided to keep that as the title

 Conde Nast was founded in 1909, the company initially focused on luxury and fashion publications.
 Acquired vogue in 1909. post WWII, its magazines played a role in shaping fashion, culture, and journalism.
 From 2020 to present, merged US and International operations for a more global approach.

 codes and conventions of Vogue magazine: minimalist yet bold layou, large and striking masthead, high-end photography, cover star as focal point, typography- classic serif font. cover lines are short and elegant. fashion-forward styling- Chanel, Prada, Gucci. influence of French and Italian fashion items like chic, and pret-a-porter. also heavy on social media engagement.
 Targets a primarily upper-middle class to affluent reader.
+Appeals to aspirational readers with an interest in luxury, identity, and current culture, often blending fashion with politics, diversity, and social issue.

 https://www.vogue.co.uk/fashion - magazines on there feature a wide range of models, of different race/ethnicities.